Tyks23/anagrams-back/README.md

 To submit a wordbase, you must format a txt document so that it contains one word per line, like so:
 ![php.ini image](https://i.imgur.com/nr7stjj.png)
 A good example of a document containing a large wordbase is: http://www.eki.ee/tarkvara/wordlist/lemmad2013.txt
+**Notice**: Due to the server being currently hosted on a feeble raspberry pi, large files may overload the the hardware.
+Therefore it is recommended to not exceed 1000 words per wordbase upload while using the web app.
+Local dev environment has successfully uploaded files containing upto 200 000 words.
 ## Dev environment setup

 ### Backend